HeroicKatora/shmfd/docs/systemd.md

 with its environment variable `$NOTIFY_SOCKET` but also works standalone when no such socket is available.

+**These examples add systemd unit files to your user configuration, execute them if you know what you're doing**.
+The bash scripts work from within the docs folder or from the repository root.

 ### Oneshot

 In the oneshot service case, a binary working on the memory file is launched to